-Dr. Mike Carlin has worked in the higher education IT community for over 20 years with a wide range of professional interests including cloud computing, federated identity management, and policy development.
-He joined UNC Charlotte as Vice Chancellor for Information Technology and Chief Information Officer (CIO) in 2013, leading a remarkable team of people tasked with operating and enhancing the University’s IT environment.
-He is responsible for ITS strategic planning as well as operations, budgeting, policy development, and overall vision.
-During his time at UNC Charlotte, he has spearheaded several campus-wide initiatives including:
+Dr. Mike Carlin joined UNC Charlotte as Vice Chancellor for Information Technology and Chief Information Officer (CIO) in 2013, leading a remarkable team of people tasked with operating and enhancing the University’s IT environment.
+He is responsible for IT strategic planning as well as operations, budgeting, policy development, and overall vision.
+He has worked in the higher education IT community for over 25 years with a wide range of professional interests, including cloud computing, federated identity management, and policy development.

 In addition to his role as Vice Chancellor and CIO, Dr. Carlin is an adjunct faculty member in the College of Computing and Informatics and an active member of Educause as a presenter, committee member, and mentor.